tmsdkeys/fluent-dual-erc20-with-AMM/README.md

 ## Development

+### Testing the AMM

+After bootstrapping, you can test the AMM functionality:

+1. **Add Liquidity**: Use Alice's account to add more liquidity
+2. **Swap Tokens**: Use Bob's account to perform token swaps
+3. **Remove Liquidity**: Test LP token burning and liquidity removal
+4. **Gas Benchmarking**: Monitor gas usage for different operations

 ### Adding New Token Types

 1. Create a new token implementation in the appropriate language
 2. Add deployment logic to `DeployTokens.s.sol`
+3. Update AMM deployment to include the new token
-3. Update tests to cover the new functionality
+4. Update tests to cover the new functionality

 *Note: Token factory infrastructure for automated token creation is planned for future releases.*